Redundakitties/colorful-minimalist/README.md

 ```

 2) Copy the userChrome.css from here into your userChrome.css you set up, and paste the hacks folder into your chrome folder.
+3) If you're interested in the "Open in New Private Tab" option, check out this [github](https://github.com/xiaoxiaoflood/firefox-scripts) for instructions.

 Contact
 ====